amritofficial88/WorthDESK-main/README.md

-# CompuWorth: Hardware–Price Regression for Laptop Valuation
+# WorthDESK: Hardware–Price Regression for Laptop Valuation

 ## Introduction
 This repository contains the analysis and machine learning model implementation for the laptop-pricing dataset.
 The goal is to predict various price of laptops having various attributes using different machine learning techniques.